fpereiro/gotoB/readme.md

 ### Error reporting

 We define a function `B.error`, which we'll use to report errors when a gotoв function is used with invalid inputs.
 We will also store this function in `r.error`, so that recalc also uses it to inform errors.
-This is necessary since we're directly exposing some recalc functions directly without writing gotoв wrappers for them.
+This is necessary since we're directly exposing some recalc functions directly without writing gotoв wrappers for them - so we want their errors to be reported by gotoв proper.

 This function receives arguments which contain the contents of an error; it will emit an `error` event through `B.say` and return `false`.